-- 1. Determine the crime seriousness ranking of the offense(s).
-The ranking is established by rule, and constitutes the vertical axis on the grid.
-Some crimes have more than one ranking to capture different levels of conduct within a crime (e.g., weapon use, age of victim, etc.).
+1. Determine the crime seriousness ranking of the offense(s) - The ranking is established by rule, and constitutes the vertical axis on the grid.
+Some crimes have more than one ranking to capture different levels of conduct within a crime (e.g., weapon use, age

+- of victim, etc.).
 The rankings range from 1 to 11, with 11 being the most serious. - 2.
-Establish the offender's criminal history category.
-Categories are established by rule, and use the offender's adult convictions for felonies and Class A misdemeanors, and juvenile adjudications for conduct that would be a felony if committed by an adult.
-Criminal history categories constitute the horizontal axis of the grid (A-I, with A being the most serious).
-The guidelines put additional weight on person offenses (categories A-D).

-- 3. Identify the presumptive sentence.
-The presumptive sentence is the sentence in the grid block at the intersection of the offender's crime seriousness ranking and criminal history category.
+Establish the offender's criminal history category Categories are established by rule, and use the offender's adult convictions for felonies and Class A misdemeanors, and juvenile adjudications for conduct that would be a felony if committed by an adult.
+Criminal history categories constitute the horizontal axis of the grid (A-I, A being the most serious).
+The guidelines put additional weight on person offenses (categories A-D). - 3.
+Identify the presumptive sentence The presumptive sentence is the sentence in the grid block at the intersection of the offender's crime seriousness ranking and criminal history category.
 The presumptive sentence should be imposed in the typical case.
 Sentences in non-typical cases are handled with departures. - 4.
-Identify any grounds for a departure.

-Sentences may be modified through the "departure" process.
+Identify any grounds for a departure Sentences may be modified through the "departure" process.
 Departures can be dispositional (prison or probation), durational (increase or decrease in length) or both.
-The judge must find a "substantial and compelling" reason to impose each departure.
+As a result of the United States Supreme Court decision in Blakely v.
+Washington (2003), a jury, rather than a judge, must find a "substantial and compelling" reason to impose each departure.
 The rules establish limits on upward departures to maintain the consistency and proportionality of the sentencing structure. - 5.
-Impose the sentence.
-Probation sentences generally include conditions, such as jail time, treatment, restitution and others.
+Impose the sentence Probation sentences generally include conditions, such as jail time, treatment, restitution and others.
 Generally, two-thirds of the presumptive jail term is reserved to sanction conditions of supervision.
 All prison sentences must be followed by a term of post-prison supervision, the length of which is established by rule.